Sunnydsoni/hello-world/README.md

 # hello-world
 INST 326 HW 9

 Hey, this is Sunny.
-If I had the opportunity to quit coding forever I would do it.
+If I had the opportunity to stop coding for the rest of my life, I would do it.